+The toplevel supports two modes for reporting that it is undefined whether the current answer is true.
 The mode is selected by the Prolog flag toplevel_list_wfs_residual_program.
 If true, the toplevel uses call_delays/2 and delays_residual_program/2 to find the conditional answers used and the residual program associated with these answers.
 It then prints the residual program, followed by the answer and the conditional answers.
 For undefined/0, this results in the following output: